Skip to main content

 Please check our sightseeing opening hours and bring your Blue Peter Badge and ID card with you on the day.
 You do not need to book.

-Up to two Blue Peter Badge ID cardholders aged 6-15 years old can receive a free child admission ticket when accompanied by a paying adult, concession or a disabled visitor.
+Up to two Blue Peter Badge ID cardholders aged 6-15 years old can receive a free child admission ticket when accompanied by a full paying adult or concession ticketholder, or a disabled visitor ticketholder.
 You are welcome to pre-book the accompanying person’s ticket in advance and we will issue the free ticket on arrival.

-The free admission offer does not apply for Annual Passes, tours or special event tickets and it cannot be used in conjunction with any other offer or promotion.
+The free admission offer does not apply for group tickets, guided tours or special event tickets and it cannot be used in conjunction with any other offer or promotion.

 More on booking tickets